ethberry/ethberry.github.io/admin/mechanics-simple/grade/create.md

 # Creation

-By default, all contract with **Upgradeable** feature created without any attributes, merchant has to manually create attributes after deployment.
+By default, all contract with **Discrete** feature created without any attributes, merchant has to manually create attributes after deployment.
 There are three grade strategies available: **FLAT**, **LINEAR**, and **EXPONENTIAL**.
 The cost of upgrading to the next level is calculated using a formula specific to each strategy.